 Putting on fuel and filing an IFR flight plan back to Merritt Island took only a half hour or so and we, my three excited and well lubed passengers and I were off for my final flight of the day.

 As I climbed, the tower released me to departure control about the time I entered the clouds.
 A minute or two after contacting departure I lost radio communication.
-I assessed quickly and determined all engine and navigation instruments were working fine.
+I quickly determined all engine and navigation instruments were working fine.
 Everything was good except my communication radios.
 I turned them off and then back on.
 I checked the circuit breakers.
 No good.
 I was without communications.

 I couldn’t hear the controllers and I presumed they couldn’t hear me.